Chapter 1:

 “Who?”
 Tsubame asked, “I don’t think any senpai at our school has that name.”

-Tsubame ate while Shiori’s appetite vanished as the headache worsened.
+Tsubame ate while Shiori’s appetite vanished and the headache worsened.

-She couldn’t wait and cracked open the book.
-She pulled out the bookmark and set it beside her.
+She pulled out the black bookmark and set it next to the small note.
 The first page started: “Shiori tried to reach Motohara, but he refused.
 She would probably get pulled into the portal with him.
 Helpless, she watched him vanish.”

 That was her name, in the book.
 A thundercrack of head pain brought back her memories.
 Motohara-senpai had disappeared.
 Tsubame couldn’t remember him.
 What was happening?